 Listen to “Broadway Rhythm” Pick-Up Take 2 here:

-Photos: Pages from the original poster art sketchbook used in the creation of the film’s poster art; and examples of some of the finished posters/ads; portrait photos.
+Photos: Pages from the original poster art sketchbook used in the creation of the film’s poster art; examples of some of the finished posters/ads; photos from the session.

 March 4, 1945: Judy had no call (she was not needed this day) for work on her film currently in production, The Harvey Girls.